 Whatever the reason, the number of clowns has dropped, and the mood of clowns has shifted.
 The majority of clown performers now use a sad clown routine at some point in their shows.
 Many older clowns find this shift irritating.
 Why?
 Clowns traditionally stirred laughter and helped bring smiles to the faces of kids and their parents.

 Not only do we have more sad clowns in our world today, but we also have many Christians who have no joy.
 I don't think there is any cause/effect or correlation relationships between sad clowns and joyless Christians.
 But, both add to the heaviness of our modern times.
 Because Christians are paralyzed by fear, frustration, and discouragement, the witness of the church in the world flounders.

 You might say, "Who can blame us, Shawn.
-Look at what the coronavirus has done to families, schools, jobs, and the economy!
+Look at what the political polarization and the coronavirus have done to families, schools, jobs, and the economy!
 What do we have to be joyful about right now?"
 I get it.
-Our season of uncertainty and confinement to our homes is getting old.
+Our season of uncertainty and conflict is getting old.
 People are ready to live life again.
 I have the same fatigue and the same feelings!
 But, that does not mean life has to be joyless.
 Joy is happiness despite your circumstances.